jdbillings/smile-detector/docs/Readme.md

 # TODO: how to parametrize host info in react app?
 # TODO: basic CI pipeline with github actions?
 # TODO: cut a release
+# TODO: clean up dead code (like the docker stuff)
+# TODO: cleanup requirements.txt cruft (overly specific -> dependency hell)
+# TODO: database migrations... is it sufficient to have my separate DAL module?